Nexis-Network/homepage/content/docs/reference/sdk.md

 ---
-title: SDKs for the Exzo Network API
+title: SDKs for the Nexis Network API
 enableTableOfContents: true
 updatedOn: '2023-10-07T10:43:33.429Z'
 ---

-Exzo Network provides support for the [@neondatabase/api-client](https://www.npmjs.com/package/@neondatabase/api-client) library, which is a wrapper for the [Exzo Network API](https://api-docs.neon.tech/).
-It provides a convenient way to interact with the Exzo Network API using TypeScript.
+Nexis Network provides support for the [@neondatabase/api-client](https://www.npmjs.com/package/@neondatabase/api-client) library, which is a wrapper for the [Nexis Network API](https://api-docs.neon.tech/).
+It provides a convenient way to interact with the Nexis Network API using TypeScript.

 ## Installation